drengir/narf/README.md

 # narf
 Pinky and the Brain

-Project narf of team Drengir for the CDAYS 2019: <https://www.cdays.be/>
+Project N.A.R.F (NFC Assisted Room Finder) of team Drengir for the CDAYS 2019: <https://www.cdays.be/>

 ## Mocking